compass Explore next steps to improve your mental health. Get help for relationship issues

 • They are able to express their emotions, even unpleasant feelings like anger and anxiety

-• They consistently attend therapy
+• The consistently attend therapy

 • They practice self-care on a routine basis

-However, it should be of some comfort to know that if they are talking with you about their bipolar diagnosis, it’s a good sign that they trust you, and are doing it for the benefit of the relationship.
+However, it should be of some comfort to know that if they are talking with you about their bipolar diagnosis, it’s a good sign that they trust you and are doing it for the benefit of the relationship.

 What Does Someone with Bipolar Disorder Need in a Relationship?

-In terms of what they might need from you as their partner depends also on their attachment styles in intimate relationships.
-Are they anxiously attached, avoidant, or disorganized?
-While dating someone with bipolar disorder, they may need:
+What they might need from you as their partner also depends on their attachment styles in intimate relationships.
+Are they anxiously attached?
+Avoidant?
+Disorganized?
+Their unique needs will vary based on past relationships, family history, and what they’re looking for in a partner.
+While dating someone with bipolar disorder, here are a few ways you can offer care and support:

 Does Bipolar Disorder Affect Intimacy?

 Dating someone with bipolar disorder I or II may mean that both physical and emotional intimacy are affected within the relationship.
-Manic, hypomanic, and depressive episodes may cause a reduction in sexual desire
+Manic, hypomanic, and depressive episodes may cause a reduction in sexual desire at times.

-On the other hand, emotional intimacy can be challenging while dating someone with bipolar disorder, because their subjective experience of the relationship and the world around them can often shift without treatment.
+On the other hand, emotional intimacy can be challenging while dating someone with bipolar disorder because their subjective experience of the relationship and the world around them can often shift without treatment.
 This can be surprising because you may not be able to follow the shift in their emotional states.

 Why Are Relationships Hard for People with Bipolar Disorder?